Economy of Afghanistan: Economic development and recovery

 Afghanistan embarked on a modest economic development program in the 1930s.
 The government founded banks; introduced paper money; established a university; expanded primary, secondary, and technical schools; and sent students abroad for education.
 In 1952 it created the Helmand Valley Authority to manage the economic development of the Helmand and Arghandab valleys through irrigation and land development, a scheme which remains one of the country's most important capital resources.

 In 1956, the government promulgated the first in a long series of ambitious development plans.
 By the late 1970s, these had achieved only mixed results due to flaws in the planning process as well as inadequate funding and a shortage of the skilled managers and technicians needed for implementation.

 Da Afghanistan Bank serves as the central bank of the nation.
-The "afghani" (AFN) is the national currency, which has an exchange rate of around 88 afghanis to 1 US dollar.
+The "afghani" (AFN) is the national currency, which has an exchange rate of around 70 afghanis to 1 US dollar.
 There are over a dozen different banks operating in the country, including Afghanistan International Bank, Kabul Bank, Azizi Bank, Pashtany Bank, Standard Chartered Bank, and First Micro Finance Bank.
 Cash is still widely used for most transactions.
 A new law on private investment provides three to seven-year tax holidays to eligible companies and a four-year exemption from exports tariffs and duties.
 Improvements to the business-enabling environment have resulted in more than $1.5 billion in telecom investment and created more than 100,000 jobs since 2003.

-Afghanistan is a member of World Trade Organization, SAARC, ECO, OIC, and has an observer status in the SCO.
+Afghanistan is a member of ECO, OIC, SAARC, and WTO.
+It has an observer status in the SCO.
 It seeks to complete the so-called New Silk Road trade project, which is aimed to connecting South Asia with Central Asia and the Middle East.
 This way Afghanistan will be able to collect large fees from trade passing through the country, including from the Trans-Afghanistan Pipeline.
-Foreign Minister Zalmai Rassoul has stated that the "goal is to achieve an Afghan economy whose growth is based on trade, private enterprise and investment".
-Experts believe that this will revolutionize the economy of the region.